-Our Faith Formation programs are designed to help us live our third and fourth principles at church:
+Our Programs for Children are designed to help us live our third and fourth principles at church:

 All children and youth participating in UUCM Faith Formation programs must be registered.
-Registration forms are available by the Garden Door of the church and online.
+Registration forms are available online and by the Garden Door at church.

 Childcare (Infant – Kindergarten)

 Experienced care givers will provide a safe, friendly environment where Infants and young children can play and socialize.
 Childcare is available from 10:15- noon.
 Parents are welcome to spend the beginning of the service in the Sanctuary with their child(ren) and move to the Childcare room at any point if desired.

 The Family Room is equipped with speakers so that parents may spend time with their little ones and still listen to the worship service.
 Toys and simple art supplies are available.
 Parents are welcome to start in the sanctuary and then move to the Family Room at any point in the service.
 Parents must remain with their child(ren) in the Family Room.
 This also provides a great opportunity for fellowship among families.
 Always available.

 On Sundays when Sunday Morning Circle is offered, children and youth join us at the beginning of every service and then are sung out to attend their circles.
 Our Sunday Morning Circle provides children a chance to build friendly connections as they learn about our seven Unitarian Universalist Principles.
 Our Sunday Morning Circle will foster positive relationships between children and Circle leaders, as they learn ways to demonstrate our Unitarian Universalist principles in their daily lives.